christinekimani/christinekimani/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on software development
-- 🌱 I’m currently learning Mysql
-- 📫 How to reach me: christinekimani881@gmail.com
+- 📫 christinekimani881@gmail.com
-- ⚡ Fun fact: Love is Like Skydiving
+- ⚡ Love is Like Skydiving